 Your South Florida home is on the market and the contract is signed.
 Or perhaps you’ve found your dream house and can’t wait to close.
-Then mold is discovered to have invaded the home.
+Then the mold is discovered to have invaded the home.

 Probably nothing creates terror in a home on the real estate market as the sight of mold.

 While this living fungus can indeed contaminate a home and make its residents feel sick, discovering mold does not have to kill your deal—or your dream home.
 On the flip side, buyers can protect themselves from being stuck with a house that is severely infested with mold by taking one easy step.

 Mold spores come in a variety of species, with some more problematic than others.
 The Centers for Disease Control and Prevention says spores can enter your home in many ways, from air conditioning systems to windows and doorways and even to residents and pets bringing them in on fur, shoes, or clothing.

 When the spores drop somewhere where moisture is present, they begin to grow.
 That’s why one of the biggest questions a homeowner needs to ask when mold is discovered is whether there is a leak in a pipe or roof that is creating moisture where it should not be that also needs to be fixed.

 Many materials in a home are conducive to mold growth, including wood, drywall, ceiling tiles, insulation materials, wallpaper, carpets, and fabric.
 That’s why once mold enters a home and finds a point of excess moisture, it can spread quickly.

 Many people fear mold because of its potential effects on health.
 The renowned Institute of Medicine reported in 2004 that indoor exposure to mold can lead to health problems, including heightened asthma symptoms in people with the disease and coughing and wheezing in otherwise healthy individuals.
 Those who have compromised immune systems can also face increased health risks when exposed to mold.